The Clear Edge

 • Zero quality issues

-No “I didn’t know what you wanted” excuse.
-Everything measurable, documented.
+No “I didn’t know what you wanted” excuse — everything is measurable and documented.

-Fast decisions.
-If not hitting Week 1 metrics, can terminate Week 2 (not drag to Week 8).
+Fast decisions — if they’re not hitting Week 1 metrics, you can terminate in Week 2, not drag it to Week 8.

 Part 4: Decision Protocol (Hire/No-Hire Rules)